solution-loisir/markdown-it-eleventy-img/README.md

 ## Using options

-The options object may contain up to three properties:
+The options object may contain these properties:
 * `imgOptions` (object).
 Overrides eleventy-img specific options.
 * `globalAttributes` (object).
 Adds attributes to the image output.
 * `renderImage` (function).
 Lets you render custom markup and do almost everything you like with your markdown images (see [Custom image rendering](#custom-image-rendering)).
-* `eleventyResolveToProjectRoot` (boolean)
+* `resolvePath` (function).

-If set to false, will check for image in directory relative to the file where the image is referenced.
-Defaults to true.
+Lets you decide how you want to resolve paths for images.
+By default, `markdown-it-eleventy-img` will resolve path against project root (see [Resolving path](#resolving-path)).

-Here's an exemple of using the options object (without `renderImage`):
+Here's an exemple of using the options object:

 ```js
 .use(markdownItEleventyImg, {